Solves the discrete function map defined by

 If in addition

-scale_by_time=true, then every step is the update
+true (default is false), then every step is the update:

 Notice that this is the same as updates from the Euler method, except in this case we assume that its a discrete change and thus the interpolation is piecewise constant.